 This recipe for the easiest 4-Ingredient Peanut Butter Cookies is almost unbelievable.
 I had my doubts that I could make peanut butter cookies without either flour OR sugar.
 You'll be surprised at how easy they are to make and how good they taste!

-I like to make these cookies for my grandkids who can't have peanut butter in their school lunches when their classmates have a peanut allergy.
+I like to make these sugar-free peanut butter cookies for my grandkids who can't have peanut butter in their school lunches when their classmates have a peanut allergy.
 They understand how serious a peanut butter allergy can be, but they love to devour these cookies when they visit me.

 They also love these Favourite Peanut Butter Chocolate Cookies and these Grain-Free Peanut Butter Chocolate Pumpkin Energy Balls!